marvlm/agnostic-agile-es/README.md

 [//]: <> (I will not be dogmatic when it comes to lean or agile frameworks or methods, because dogmatism is non-agile, does not benefit my customer, my community or lend itself to continuously improving my own practice.
 It is therefore something I will relentlessly strive to remove myself from and avoid.)
 No ser dogmático cuando se trate de prácticas o métodos lean y ágil, porque el dogmatismo no es ágil, no beneficia a mi cliente, mi comunidad ni se presta para continuamente mejorar mi propia práctica.
 Es por lo tanto, algo de lo que me esforzaré por alejar y evitar.

+[//]: <> (To recognise that there is more to agile than agile.)
+**11. Reconocer que hay más en ágil que lo ágil.**

+[//]: <> (I recognise that the road to agility will sometimes itself need to be built in order that we may begin or continue our journey.
+Building this road can include practices such as people and organisational coaching, the application of lean thinking, and organisational change management.
+I therefore seek to learn and master all that is required for making the road to agility, a safe one.)
+Reconocer que el camino hacia la agilidad algunas veces necesita construirse para que podamos comenzar o continuar nuestro viaje.
+Construir el camino puede incluir prácticas como coaching de personas y organizaciones, aplicación de pensamiento lean y cambio de la gestión organizacional.
+Por lo tanto perseguiré el aprender y dominar todo lo que sea necesario para hacer del camino hacia la agilidad un camino seguro.

 [//]: <> (Agnostic Agile)